cakephp/bakery.cakephp.org/2020/12/26/cakephp_421_released.rst

 The CakePHP core team is happy to announce the immediate availability of CakePHP 4.2.1.
 This is a maintenance release for the 4.2 branch that fixes several community reported issues.
 We'd like to thank `Xhelal Likaj
-<https://github.com/xhlika>`_ for reporting the BREACH weaknesses via our
+<https://github.com/xhlika>`_ for reporting the BREACH weakness, and incomplete
-security process.
+salt length checks via our security process.

 Bugfixes
 --------